isabella232/journeys.en/help/using/usecase/uc1event.md

     >
     >The list of fields varies from one schema to another.
 According to the schema definition, some fields may be mandatory and pre-selected.

-1. Since our journey will leverage data coming from the Unified Profile Service, we need to select a namespace.
+1. We need to select a namespace.
+A namespace is preselected based on schema properties.
+You can keep the one preselected.
 For more information on namespaces, see [Selecting the namespace](../event/eventnamespace.md#concept_ckb_3qt_52b).

     ![](../assets/journeyuc1_6.png)

-1. Click inside the **Key** field, and select the Experience Cloud ID that was defined in the payload as the key to identify the person.
+1. A key is preselected based on schema properties and the namespace selected.
+You can keep it.

     ![](../assets/journeyuc1_5.png)